Zettlr/zettlr-docs/docs/en/getting-started/installing-latex.md

 Linux distributions commonly have several LaTeX packages available to install directly from your software manager.
 There are also minimal and full packages.
 We list options for common distributions below.

-> It doesn't really matter which of the versions you install, but there is one requirement: You need to install the `xetex` binary, since that is the compiler that Zettlr uses.
+> It doesn't really matter which of the versions you install, but there is one requirement: You need to install the `xetex` binary, since that is the compiler that Zettlr uses by default.
 If in doubt, consult your distribution's manual for more information on how to correctly install TeX.

 ### Debian/Ubuntu